Are you interested in the feeding habits of the ball python?

 Feeding your ball python live prey is the most natural option when it comes to getting your ball python to eat.

-There are some things you should be aware of when it comes to feeding your snake live prey.
+There are some things you should be aware of when feeding your snake live prey.

-Whether it is a mouse, rat, or even a gerbil, you must remember they are going to try their best to survive.
+Whether it is a mouse, rat, or even a gerbil, you must remember they will try their best to survive.

 This means when you put them in the cage with your snake for feeding, the animal will fight for its life, and your snake could be at risk.